In The Lab with Roc Marciano

 Memories of recording back in the day with Busta Rhymes and Raekwon

-“Busta brought me in the studio [one time], and Easy Mo Bee had the beat up.
+“Busta brought me in the studio, and Easy Mo Bee had the beat up.
 The track was called ‘Let’s Make A Toast.’
 And it wasn’t my session, it was supposed to be a song with Busta and Raekwon.
 Bust was like, ‘Yo Easy Mo, you need to hear my man.’
 So he let me spit, and Moe was like, ‘Yo, that nigga nice!
 Go on in the booth and say some shit!’
-So I [went in].
+So I did.

 “I came out the booth, and Rae was a little late to the session, and was like, ‘Oh word, ‘Y’all puttin’ new niggas on the song?
 Put my man [Chip] Banks on the song.’
 Banks was one of Rae’s artists who passed away.
 Rest In Peace.
 But it was crazy.
 But we all knocked that shit out, and it was a keeper.”